 GEANT will operate a central operations centre on behalf of the C-TFN which will monitor the state of the fibre links and the time/frequency services.
 GEANT will operate and maintain the dark fibre links that form the C-TFN.

 Each Party shall use its reasonable efforts to provide the defined and agreed service over its Networks and the interconnections provided hereunder - at its own expense but in cooperation with the other Party and using reasonable efforts - providing network operations centre support to maintain proper operation of the inter-network service.
 Each Party will provide the other with a single point of contact (“SPOC”) for the purpose of that Party’s network management in connection with the operations pursuant to this agreement (see Appendix 4).
 The SPOC may be used for all contacts pursuant to this agreement, but shall not be exclusive of contact arrangements between the Parties regarding network operations, operations centre support, maintenance or implementation.
 The operations support will include, without limitation, working operations centre problem management, information exchanges (trouble ticket tracking), operations centre escalation procedures for unscheduled outages or emergency maintenance.

+[insert organization name here] shall make reasonable efforts to providing a frequency source with < 1E-16 accuracy and a flywheel with an availability of 95%.

+GÉANT will commit to a 98% availability of the dark fibre links in the GÉANT C-TFN

-Each Party is responsible for providing customer assistance within its own Network and to its own Constituency Networks.
+Each Party is responsible for providing customer assistance within its own T/F Network and to its own Constituency Networks.
 Each Party shall provide the other with access to data for the purpose of operational monitoring and diagnosis of end-to-end connectivity problems.
 The Parties may, if they both agree, provide to each other traffic information with respect to their own Networks in order to evaluate for generic purposes the traffic exchanged with the other Party’s Network.